Extracting Many-Body Quantum Resources within One-Body Reduced Density Matrix Functional Theory

-Explicit calculations of this functional have been carried out for bosons \cite{PhysRevLett.124.180603,PhysRevResearch.3.013282,Maciazek_2021,PhysRevResearch.3.L032063} and fermions \cite{Schilling2019,Cohen1, Cohen2}.
-The mi\-ni\-mi\-zers $\ket{\psi[\bm{\gamma}]} = {\rm argmin}_{\psi \rightarrow \bm{\gamma}} \bra{\psi} W \ket{\psi}$ do not only correspond to ground states but to the entire set of (representable) 1-RDMs \footnote{In the literature of functional theory the minimizers of the constrained-search are called $v$-representable when they correspond to the ground state of some Hamiltonian (with the same $W$) or non-$v$-representable when they not.
+So far, a few explicit (exact) calculations of this functional ha\-ve been carried out for bosonic \cite{PhysRevLett.124.180603,PhysRevResearch.3.013282,Maciazek_2021,PhysRevResearch.3.L032063} and fer\-mionic \cite{Schilling2019, Cohen1} systems.
+Interestingly, the corresponding mi\-ni\-mi\-zers $\ket{\psi[\bm{\gamma};\bm{u}]} = {\rm argmin}_{\psi \rightarrow \bm{\gamma}} \bra{\psi} W \ket{\psi}$ do not only correspond to ground states but to the entire set of (representable) 1-RDMs \footnote{In the literature of functional theory the minimizers of the constrained-search are called $v$-representable when they correspond to the ground state of some Hamiltonian (with the same $W$) or non-$v$-representable when they not.
 The concept of $N$-re\-pre\-sen\-tability refers to 1-RDMs that come from at least one $N$-particle quantum state. }.

-Crucially, for $W$ from Eq.~\eqref{Hubbard}, the functional not only depends on the 1-RDM but also on the set of coupling constants.
-This fact seems to be missed in the literature, and below we show how the QFI can be extracted from $\mathcal{F}$ when the latter is considered as a generating functional.
-To this end, we introduce the following general notation:
+Let us highlight that for $W$ in Eq.~\eqref{Hubbard}, the functional \eqref{CSA} depends explicitly both on the 1-RDM and on the entire set of coupling constants $\bd{u}$.
+This is a known fact in 1-RDMFT, recently emphasized by Cioslowski and coauthors \cite{Cioslowski2,Cioslowski1} for the case of the functional using the repulsive term \eqref{defW_general}.
+Below we show how, when taking \eqref{Hubbard} instead of \eqref{defW_general}, the QFI can be directly extracted from $\mathcal{F}$ when the latter is considered as a generating functional for both repulsive and attractive interactions.

 \textit{Quantum Fisher information.---} Consider a transformation of the density matrix $\rho$, describing the state of the quantum system, using a unitary operator~$\hat U(\bm\phi)$.
 The resulting state becomes $\rho(\bm\phi) = \hat U(\bm\phi) \rho \hat U^\dagger(\bm\phi)$.
 The distance between these two density matrices (and the response of the quantum state to perturbations) can be quantified by the QFI.
 Specifically, for the response $\partial \rho(\bm{\phi}) / \partial \phi_a \equiv (\rho \hat L_a + \hat L_a \rho)/2$, where $\hat L_a$ is called the Symmetric Logarithmic Derivative and $\phi_a$ is the $a$-th parameter of the vector $\bm{\phi}$, the QFIM is $M_{ab} = \mathrm{Tr}[\rho \hat L_a \hat L_b]$.
 Since large QFI implies high sensitivity, originally the QFI was introduced in the context of quantum metrology and sensing via the quantum Cramér-Rao lower bound, which quantifies the ultimate precision limit in estimation protocols~\cite{Braunstein1994statistical, holevo2011probabilistic, RevModPhys.89.035002}.